OHR Community Research Department

 The OHR Community Research Department strives to incorporate a rigorous understanding of issues facing the Mfangano community and scientific evaluation of OHR’s innovative programming.
 We view service as a critical component to research.
 Our department aims for research to be informed by and to shape OHR’s activities.
 As OHR continues to expand, research remains an important aspect of planning for and assessing program efficacy, effectiveness, and scalability.
 As a research department based within a community center, community participation and capacity building are paramount to our research efforts.

-Most recently, our research department has launched an evaluation of the expansion of the Kanyakala program to the whole of Mfangano Island.
-This effort builds on previous research on the Kanyakala program pilot study.
-In addition, we are working on data analysis from the Research on Environmental and Community Health (RECH) cohort study of fishing families on Mfangano, with the hope that findings will inform the programming at the EK Center.
+Most recently, our research department has launched an evaluation of the Health Navigation Program and its impact on maternal and neonatal health.
+In addition, we are working on data analysis from the Kanyakla Study, with the hope that findings will inform future programming at the EK Center.

 Kanyakla Expansion Study

 Research efforts at OHR began in 2010 when researchers from the University of California Berkeley worked with community health workers, founding research staff, and Ekialo Kiona Center Executive Director Richard Magerenge to conduct a formative survey and series of focus groups on Mfangano health and demographics, with a particular focus on HIV.
 In 2011, the Mfangano Island Healthy Networks Impact Study (MIHNIS) was launched to evaluate the impact of the Mfangano Health Net Program.